stanstaton/flask-python-tutorial/README.md

   "description": "Division that rounds down to the nearest integer.
 Also known as integer division.", "symbol": "//",
   "example": "3 // 2 == 1",
   "uses": "A common situation we might see this operator is when we need to calcuate a list index, which will need to be a whole number.
 For example, perhaps we are trying to find the middle index of a list, but there are an even number of elements.
 In this case, we could use floor division to select the leftmost element in the list by default."
 }
 ```

+### Additional Requirements

+* Your site should have a `static` folder that includes a style.css with styling for your site.
+* Your site should have a nav bar/header and footer that is present on every page.
+  * Navbar should include links to "Home", "Operators", and "Loops" pages

 ------------

+## Getting Started

+### Home Page

+This page